omarelsabagh/udagram-udacity-fullstack-hosting-aws/Infrastructure.md

 Deployment the FrontEnd code to the bucket is made through the script:

+#### all scripts must run on Linux Bash or Mac OS environment neither try to match them with Windows environment

 `"deploy": "npm install -f && npm run build && chmod +x \"bin/deploy.sh\" &&  \"bin/deploy.sh\""`
 `npm run deploy`